 The DTES has very diverse and culturally rich communities.
 Some of its areas, like Gastown and Chinatown, have been recognized at the municipal and national level for their heritage value and significance, with policies in place for their heritage conservation and management.
-Other areas, like Powell Street (Japantown), Strathcona, historic alleys, (together with characteristic "H" frame utility poles), areaways, or significant heritage themes like Aboriginal traditions, are emerging as City cultural and heritage assets requiring new heritage policies to be developed.
-In addition, many of the area's heritage values are intangible in nature, like spiritual and values of traditions, which need to be further identified, evaluated and protected.
+Other areas, like Powell Street (Japantown), Strathcona, historic alleys, (together with characteristic "H" frame utility poles), and areaways are emerging as City cultural and heritage assets requiring new policies.
+In addition, many of the area's heritage values are intangible in nature, such as spiritual and Aboriginal heritage and traditions, which need to be further identified, evaluated and protected.

-There are currently approximately 500 DTES buildings listed on the Vancouver Heritage Register (VHR), accounting for nearly 20 percent of all registered heritage buildings citywide (see Map 13.1).
+There are currently approximately 500 DTES buildings listed on the Vancouver Heritage Register (VHR), accounting for nearly 20 per cent of all registered heritage buildings city-wide (see Map 13.1).
 The Register which identifies a number of heritage sites throughout the city does not necessarily include all historic resources, nor does it address important intangible values.
-Because of that, the VHR would need to be updated and upgraded to become a more relevant and inclusive document.
+Because of that, the VHR would need to be updated to become a more relevant and inclusive document.